openvstorage/ovs-documentation/Installation/geoscale.md

 - On the first tab
     -   Enter a name for the vPool.
-    -   Select **Open vStorage Backend** as Backend.
-    - Leave the **Use local Open vStorage Backend** checked and press **Reload** to load the available Backends.
-Select the GeoScale backend previously created and a Preset from the dropdown.
+    -   Select the GeoScale backend previously created and a Preset from the dropdown.
 This Preset defines how data is stored on the backend (e.f.
 3-way replication).
 You can add more Presets in the detail page of a [Backend](Administration/usingthegui/backends.md#presets). **Once the vPool is created the Preset can't be changed.**
     -   Select the Storage Router as Initial Storage Router.
 Click **Next** to continue.

 -   On the second tab